-practices" or "unnecessary" risk standard.
+The Lancet article footnote discussion must be read in the context of rejecting a "best practices" or "unnecessary" risk standard.
 The Court did not apply its discussion to the Eighth Amendment standard upheld in Baze, which requires a threshold showing of a substantial risk of serious harm.
 Id. at 52, n.3.
 Thus, this discussion does not reduce the likelihood of success on the merits of Mr. West's claims because he has always asserted the proper legal standard and has presented facts meeting that standard.

-c.
-The facts presented by Mr. West indicate a likelihood of success and have not been rejected by the United States Supreme Court.
+(2) The facts presented by Mr. West indicate a likelihood of success and have not been rejected by the United States Supreme Court.

-Defendants have also suggested that Mr. West is unlikely to prevail because Baze indicates that controversial serum-level evidence is not sufficient to overcome a state's choice of a lethal injection protocol.
+Defendants also suggested that Mr. West is unlikely to prevail because Baze indicates that controversial serum-level evidence is not sufficient to overcome a state's choice of a lethal injection protocol.
 This argument is erroneous for three reasons.

 First, Baze did not state or indicate that evidence of postmortem thiopental levels is insufficient to invalidate a lethal injection protocol.
 This is true because the Baze petitioners did not present evidence on thiopental levels, nor the Lancet article, to challenge Kentucky's protocol.
 See Baze, 553 U.S. at 110 Breyer, J. Dissenting)("neither the petition for certiorari nor any of the briefs filed in this Court . . . make any mention of the Lancet Study.").
 Thus, the Court did not render such a conclusion.
-This is also true because the Lancet article footnote illustrated why the "best practices" or "unnecessary" risk standard proposed by the Baze petitioners was not the proper Eighth Amendment standard.
+This is also true because the Lancet article footnote illustrated time and had the highest concentration level of thiopental.
+The other two samples were obtained within eight hours after death.

+why the "best practices" or "unnecessary" risk standard proposed by the Baze petitioners was not the proper Eighth Amendment standard.
 The Court was not speaking to the relevance of the Lancet article vis-a-vis the proper constitutional standard of a "substantial risk of unnecessary harm" as applied to a method of execution challenge.
 Thus, there could be no conclusion or indication that evidence of postmortem thiopental levels can never establish an Eighth Amendment claim.

 Second, Baze did not state or indicate that a cause of action cannot be supported by evidence of postmortem thiopental levels.
 The Court expressly stated it was not "taking sides" regarding the dispute over the Lancet article.
 Baze, 553 U.S. at 52, n.2.
 Defendants argue, however, that the Lancet article footnote operated as a "finding" on the reliability of post-mortem thiopental levels and that this "finding" is binding on any evaluation of Mr. West's proffered evidence.
 This is an astounding departure from well-established precedent that individual litigants are afforded an opportunity to present their particular cases to the courts.
 See, Blonder-Tongue Laboratories, Inc. v.
-University of Illinois Foundation, 402 U.S. 313, 329

-(1971) ("Some litigants-those who never appeared in a prior action-may not be collaterally estopped without litigating the issue.
+University of Illinois Foundation, 402 U.S. 313, 329 (1971) ("Some litigants-those who never appeared in a prior action-may not be collaterally estopped without litigating the issue.
 They have never had a chance to present their evidence and arguments on the claim.
 Due process prohibits estopping them despite one or more existing adjudications of the identical issue which stand squarely against their position."); see also Hansbury v.
 Lee, 311 U.S. 32, 40 (1940).